 You can opt to start fresh, or better still, backup all your photos to your computer and your favorite online service, and then go from there.

 The best option is to use the cloud.
-If you've been using Windows Phone then there's a strong chance you had your phone set to auto-upload your photo library to OneDrive.
-If you didn't have it set this way, there's still time to do it and upload your entire phones photo library to Microsoft's cloud.
-And you can still upload your iPhone photos to OneDrive as well to keep your full back catalog rolling.
+If you've been using Windows 10 Mobile then there's a strong chance you had your phone set to auto-upload your photo library to OneDrive.
+If you didn't have it set this way, there's still time to do so and upload your entire photo library to Microsoft's cloud.
+You can also upload your iPhone photos to OneDrive, so you don't have to switch from what you're familiar and comfortable with.

-Or, if you're a user of Dropbox, the other big, cross-platform popular option, same applies.
+Or, if you use Dropbox, the other big, cross-platform popular option, same applies.
 Make sure everything has uploaded then grab the Dropbox app for iPhone and you'll be set.

-With no expandable storage on the iPhone we strongly recommend the cloud route if you want to have easy access to all your old Windows Phone photos.
+With no expandable physical storage on the iPhone, we strongly recommend the cloud route if you want to have easy access to all of the photos you've been collecting on your Windows phone.
 You'll be snapping a ton with the iPhone camera so don't fill up that storage with gigabytes of old stuff.

-If you can't or simply don't want to use the cloud, you can still make the transfer over a good, old-fashioned cable.
-If you're using a Windows 10 PC getting your photos off your phone is straight forward.
-You can either go through the Phone Companion app, which then imports from your phone into the Photos app, or you can just navigate to your phone in File Explorer, find the folder and drag and drop.
+If you can't or simply don't want to use the cloud, you can still make the transfer using a good, old-fashioned cable.
+If you're using a Windows 10 PC getting your photos off your phone is straightforward.
+You can either go through the Phone Companion app, which then imports from your Windows phone into the Photos app, or you can just navigate to your phone in File Explorer, find the folder and drag and drop.

+On a Mac, it's a little more difficult.
 To move photos from your computer to your iPhone requires iTunes.
-With the phone connected via the USB to Lightning cable you'll be able to select items to sync between the phone and the computer.
+With your iPhone connected via the USB-to-Lightning cable you'll be able to select items to sync between the phone and the computer.

 Microsoft is a big supporter of cross-platform apps and services.
 As such, all the most popular apps are available to use on iPhone.
 And they're pretty good too, for the most part.
 We've already linked up OneDrive and Outlook above, the list below will help you find some of the other big ones.